boushib/portfolio/README.md

 # ElB Portfolio

-This is my personal portfolio.
+This is my personal portfolio website.
 Built using React.js, Redux & TypeScript.

 ## Dependencies